Roderick P. Neumann

 Global and Sociocultural Studies

-My research is centrally concerned with the study of culture and nature in Western thought.
-In framing my inquiries, I draw from a wide range of critical social theory, including the Marxist, feminist, critical race, and postcolonialist literatures and from the ecological sciences.
+My research has been centrally concerned with the study of culture and nature in Western thought and practice.
+In framing my inquiries, I draw from a wide range of critical social theory, including feminism, anti-racism, poststructuralism, posthumanism and postcolonialism, and from biophysical ecology.
 My methods are predominantly ethnographic and historical.
-I have conducted fieldwork primarily at rural sites in and around protected areas, particularly national parks and forests.
+I have conducted fieldwork primarily at rural sites in and around national parks and protected areas.
 I have completed studies in Tanzania, Western Europe, and California.
-My research has been funded by NSF, NEH, SSRC and Fulbright and published in a variety of disciplinary and interdisciplinary journals including The Annals of the Association of American Geographers, Antipode, Cultural Geographies, Political Geography, and Development and Change.
-Much of my work falls under political ecology's big, interdisciplinary tent.
-In my 2005 book, Making Political Ecology, I illustrated how the interdisciplinary field links ecology and critical social theory to explain the relationships of environmental degradation and social conflict.
+My research has been funded by the National Science Foundation, National Endowment for the Humanities, Social Science Research Council and Fulbright and published in scholarly journals such as The Annals of the Association of American Geographers, Antipode, Cultural Geographies, Political Geography, Environmental History, and Development and Change.
+Much of this work falls under political ecology's big, interdisciplinary tent.
+In my 2005 book, Making Political Ecology, I illustrated how the field links biophysical ecology and critical social theory to explain the relationships of environmental degradation and social conflict and oppression.

 - Neumann, R.P.
-(In Press).
+2017.
 Life Zones: The Rise and Decline of a Theory of the Geographic Distribution of Species.
-In de Bont, Raf and Jens Lachmund (eds).
-Spatializing the History of Ecology: Sites, Journeys, Mappings.
-New York: Routledge.
+In de Bont, Raf and Jens Lachmund (eds) Spatializing the History of Ecology: Sites, Journeys, Mappings.
+New York: Routledge, pp. 37-55.

 - Neumann, R.P.
-(In Press).
+2017.
 Commoditization, Primitive Accumulation, and the Spaces of Biodiversity Conservation.
-In Chari, Sharad et al. (eds) Another Geography is Possible: The Influences of Michael Watts.
-New York: Wiley-Blackwell (In Press).
+In Chari, Sharad et al. (eds) Other Geographies: The Influences of Michael Watts.
+New York: Wiley-Blackwell, pp. 111-125.

 - Neumann, R.P.
 2014.
 Stories of Nature's Hybridity in Europe: Implications for Forest Science and Policy in the Global South.
 In Padoch, C., S. Hecht, and K. Morrison (eds) The Social Lives of Forests: The Past, Present, and Future of Woodland Resurgence.
 Chicago: University of Chicago, 31-44.